The Great Mystery of Jack the Ripper, Part VI

 4. Fact: Serial killers, if employed, are usually common laborers.
 Was George Hutchinson a common laborer?

 5. Fact: Serial killers usually appear rational and personable.
-The police probably questioned Jack the Ripper, but did not suspect him.
+The police questioned many hundreds of suspects, and almost certainly questioned Jack the Ripper, but did not suspect him.
 Did the police question George Hutchinson, but then conclude that he was not a suspect?

 6. Fact: Serial killers are likely to disfigure the faces of victims whom they know, in hopes of destroying their personalities.
-Did George Hutchinson know Mary Jane Kelly?
+Did George Hutchinson know Mary Jane Kelly, whose face Jack the Ripper obliterated?

 Finding: Yes; he had known her for three years, by his own admission.

 7. Fact: Jack the Ripper’s victims were murdered on weekends or holidays.
-In all probability, he was employed.
+In all probability, Jack the Ripper was employed.
 Was George Hutchinson employed?

-Finding: Yes, until shortly before the murder of Mary Jane Kelly, who was then murdered on a Friday, the day before the holiday of the Lord Mayor’s Day.
+Finding: Yes, George Hutchinson was employed until shortly before the murder of Mary Jane Kelly, who was then murdered on a Friday, the day before the holiday of the Lord Mayor’s Day.

 8. Fact: All of Jack the Ripper’s victims were attacked within a circle with a one-half mile (805 meter) radius.
 The serial killer almost certainly lived near the center of that circle.
 Did George Hutchinson?